ServBay PostgreSQL Troubleshooting Guide

 Solutions

-or ServBay’s built-in feature) is the expected size and wasn’t corrupted during transfer or storage.
-For plain text backups, view the file’s beginning and end to check completeness.
-For custom/directory-format backups, rely onpg_restore
+or ServBay’s built-in tools) are the expected size and not damaged during transfer/storage.
+For plain text backups, check the file’s start/end markers.
+For custom or directory-format backups, rely onpg_restore

 pg_restore